micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

 #### 2.2.1.3.
 Create virtual GCPs from DSMs

-Based on the largest number of RANSAC inlier from previous step, the command "TestLib CreateGCPs" will create GCPs between the 2 epochs.
+Based on the largest number of RANSAC inlier from previous step, the command "TestLib CreateGCPs" will create virtual GCPs in 2 epochs.
+The virtual GCPs are created by obtaining (1) 3D coordinate in DSMs and (2) 2D coordinate by back-projecting the points to RGB images.

 The input, output and parameter interpretation of the command "TestLib CreateGCPs" are listed below: